pytorch/pytorch.github.io/_posts/2022-11-08-scaling-multimodal-foundation-models-in-torchmultimodal-with-pytorch-distributed.md

                checkpoint_wrapper_fn=checkpoint_wrapper,
                check_fn=checkpoint_tformer_layers_policy,
            )

-model = FSDP(
-               model,
-               device_id=torch.cuda.current_device(),
-               auto_wrap_policy=partial(
-                   transformer_auto_wrap_policy,
-                   transformer_layer_cls={
-                       TransformerEncoderLayer,
-                       ImageTransformer,
-                       BERTTextEncoder,
-                       FLAVATransformerWithoutEmbeddings,
-                   },
-               ),
-               limit_all_gathers=True,
-           )
 ```
 Used together, wrapping FLAVA transformer layers with activation checkpointing and wrapping the overall model with FSDP as demonstrated above, we are able to scale FLAVA to 10B parameters.

 ## Experiments

 We conduct an empirical study about the impact of the different optimizations from the previous section on system performance.
 For all our experiments, we use a single node with 8 A100 40GB GPUs and run the pretraining for 1000 iterations.
-All runs also use PyTorch’s [automatic mixed precision](https://pytorch.org/docs/stable/amp.html) with the bfloat16 data type.
-[TensorFloat32](https://pytorch.org/docs/stable/notes/cuda.html#tensorfloat-32-tf32-on-ampere-devices) format is also enabled to improve matmul and conv performance on the A100.
+All runs also used PyTorch’s [automatic mixed precision](https://pytorch.org/docs/stable/amp.html) with the bfloat16 data type.
+[TensorFloat32](https://pytorch.org/docs/stable/notes/cuda.html#tensorfloat-32-tf32-on-ampere-devices) format is also enabled to improve matmul performance on the A100.
 We define throughput as the average number of items (text or image) processed per second (we ignore the first 100 iterations while measuring throughput to account for warmup).
 We leave training to convergence and its impact on downstream task metrics as an area for future study.

 Figure 1 plots the throughput for each model configuration and optimization, both with a local batch size of 8 and then with the maximum batch size possible on 1 node.
 Absence of a data point for a model variant for an optimization indicates that the model could not be trained on a single node.